SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-help/logs/logs.md

 ## Spark Cluster Issues

+When attaching a Spark cluster to a Pipeline, Prophecy uses the Fabric details.
+Check for error codes [here](/docs/Spark/fabrics/diagnostics.md) and send this information via the Support Portal if applicable.

 ### Configurations

 Use the [Spark UI](./cluster-config-ui.md) or a [notebook](./cluster-config-notebook.md) to collect cluster configurations and send via the Support Portal.